 This provision applies to routine analytical and impaired water monitoring.
-The unstaffed and unstaffed exemption to monitoring provision cannot be applied to outfalls that discharge to a WOTUS, with numeric effluent limit guidelines or outfalls that discharge to OAWs.
-Additionally, sites that discharge to a WOTUS and are subject to accelerated monitoring (6.3) are not eligible to suspend their monitoring program due to inactive and unstaffed designation.
-NOTE: because ELG and OAW monitoring are not required for non-WOTUS protected surface waters, the inactive and unstaffed site provision can apply for those outfalls discharging to non-WOTUS protected surface waters.
+The unstaffed and unstaffed exemption to monitoring provision cannot be applied to outfalls that discharge to a WOTUS with numeric effluent limit guidelines or outfalls that discharge to OAWs.
+Sites that discharge to a WOTUS and that are subject to accelerated (compliance) monitoring (Part 6.3) are not eligible to suspend their monitoring program due to inactive and unstaffed designation.

-Inactive and unstaffed sites shall comply with the requirement to file a discharge monitoring report (e-DMR) form in accordance with the corresponding wet season reporting period.
+Inactive and unstaffed sites shall comply with the requirement to file a discharge monitoring report (DMR) form in accordance with the corresponding wet season reporting period.
 The permittee must document the inactive and unstaffed site status in the monitoring record and retains that record within the SWPPP.